shuliu2017/PyTorchWrapper/README.md

 <img src="./logo.jpg" alt="simpleTorchWrapper" title="simpleTorchWrapper" width="300" />

-A general framework of pytorch classification and regression tasks.
-This package is currently under development.
+A general framework for PyTorch classification and regression tasks.
+It is lightweight, easy to use, and currently under development.

-This package is lite and simple to use.
+## Installation

-In Google Colab, run the following code to download `pyTorchWrapper`.
+- In Google Colab, run the following code to download `pyTorchWrapper`.

 ```
 import os